 This might seem like a crazy statement to some talent acquisition professionals, but sometimes we forget that our candidates are people.
 The decision to join your organization is a life-changing and highly personal choice, and many candidates have different needs, backgrounds, concerns, and priorities – and there’s simply no one-size-fits-all model for connecting with them.

-Bring Out Your Culture
+Clearly Communicate Your Culture

 Formal marketing language has no place when describing your culture.
 A good candidate will quickly spot any misalignment within your culture, and a great candidate will see that the formal language is just sugar-coating challenges within your organization and look elsewhere for employment.